reflectivity/reflectivity.github.io/workshops/workshop_2024/index.md

 You are welcome to fill-in the survey [here](https://docs.google.com/forms/d/e/1FAIpQLSdx4waVnd19mK2QW_qBlYsS1E8Z_PhjQ5pxQUTUSemUacikjQ/viewform).

 ### 09:00-10:20 SLD database (Chaired by Tom Arnold, Jochen Stahn)
-The [ORSO SLD database](https://slddb.esss.dk/slddb/) is now live, and we would like to host a session to
+The [ORSO SLD database](https://slddb.esss.dk/slddb/) is now live.

+The first part of the session will be used to present the current status of the database:
-*  Present the database and receive feedback
+*  **Artur Glavic: Presention of the database including a demonstration of usage and data entry**
-*  Demonstrate usage and data entry
+*  Feedback and discussion

-*  Actively contribute data to the database
+In the secod part of the session we will actively ask you to contribute data to the database.
+To do this please bring with you some details of the materials you used in your recent publications.
+The idea is to check that the relevant parameters & references are entered into the database and to input the data if not.

 ## 10:20 - 10:40 Coffee break